 Another contribution to the local community is the organizing of a twice yearly Coastal Clean Up event.
 This is organised together with the Ministry of Education and includes more than 120 children from 3 schools.
 The event is held not only to educate and increase the awareness regarding plastic and ocean pollution but also to help revive the traditional culture by showcasing dance, music and the racing of jongs (model sailing boats).
 Other coastal clean ups have been organised in conjunction with groups such a Seven Clean Seas.
 Many of our staff have volunteered to help and organise these activities.
+During the pandemic when staff were furloughed Seven Clean Seas paid our staff a daily wage for these clean ups.

 The most significant impact that Nikoi has had on the local has been through the establishment of The Island Foundation to work with the local community on Bintan and neighbouring islands to help them to help themselves.
-The focus of the Foundation's effort has been to establish a network of learning centres so that the local children can be taught a curriculum that helps them to embrace the 3Cs (Confidence, Collaboration, Critical Thinking).
+The focus of the Foundation's effort has been to establish a network of learning centres so that the local children can be taught a curriculum that helps them to embrace the 4Cs (Confidence, Creativity, Collaboration, Critical Thinking).
 Education was identified by the village leaders as their most pressing need.
-In addition to education the Foundation has helped to develop programs to teach adults English and IT, health, nutrition, football, sanitation and arts and crafts.
-As these programs have been developed the Foundation has sought to hand them back to the villagers.
+In addition to education TIF has helped to develop programs to teach adults English and IT, health, nutrition, football, sanitation and arts and crafts.
+As these programs have been developed TIF has sought to hand them back to the villagers.
 Education remains the core focus of the efforts of the Foundation.

-Over 2,500 children have been taught at the 8 learning centres that have been established to date.
-These children are gaining access to a whole new world of learning and education through the bilingual curriculum that has been developed by the Foundation.
+2,700 local children have been taught at the 8 learning centres that have been established to date.
+These children are gaining access to a whole new world of learning and education through the bilingual content based curriculum that has been developed by TIF together with some world leading educators.
 In addition to educating children the Foundation also provides teacher training workshops for local school teachers.
 These workshops are recognized by the Ministry of Education and provide the teachers with credit points for their own education that in turn allows them to obtain higher salaries.
-The impact of the programs run by the Foundation reaches over 15,000 villagers.
+The impact of the programs run by TIF reaches over 15,000 villagers.

 All of the Foundation's programs are run along secular lines.
-One of the villages that the Foundation works very closely with are the indigenous Orang Suka Laut or sea nomads.
-The Foundation has been working with them to develop an arts and crafts business, improved education and through Nikoi's contacts with the government opened up a dialogue with the government for them to address the issues that face this marginalized community.
+One of the villages that TIF works very closely with are the indigenous Orang Suka Laut or sea nomads.
+TIF has been working with them to develop an arts and crafts business, improved education and through Nikoi's contacts with the government opened up a dialogue with the government for them to address the issues that face this marginalized community.
 They were introduced to the idea of jewellery and in turn to designers from Swarovski Jewellery who helped them improve their techniques.
 This culminated in the exhibition of a fishing net sown with Swarovski crystals that was displayed at the National Museum of Singapore in January 2015.
 It was auctioned off to raise money for a water treatment system that was installed for the village in 2016.